 At CIS, Sport and Music are taught separately by specialist teachers but the core framework of the IPC remains the same.
 You can see details of the topics covered by looking at individual class pages but they are carefully chosen for their diversity, subject coverage and interest value by the Infant teaching team.

 Coral and Caribbean Class learn through the same topics during the year.
 These are organised on a two year rolling programme, so a child in beginning in Coral Class will not repeat the same topic twice during their time in the Infants.

 We also promote the learning of languages, with Spanish being taught in two 30 minute sessions each week, Sports lessons taught partly in Spanish and also Mother Tongue lessons twice a week.

 All children in the Infant Department also take part in an outdoor curriculum, called Forest School.
-This is run by outdoor specialists in Abingdon woods and includes activities such as fire building, den making, tree climbing, tracking and nature spotting skills.
+This is run by outdoor specialists in Abington woods and includes activities such as fire building, den making, tree climbing, tracking and nature spotting skills.
 The children love these sessions.